aamazie/pokemongen1fasthack/README.txt

 46. After game won, fly to Viridian, talk to old man to show you how to catch Pokemon, fly to Cinnabar and surf only along the eastern shoreline to encounter MissingNo versions with Master Balls in 6th slot to get 128 Master Balls to catch any Pokemon you encounter.
 Do the same with Rare Candies to level up any Pokemon to 100.

-MAGIC ITEM UNDERFLOWING HACKING BAG by luckytyphlosion:
+MAGIC ITEM UNDERFLOWING HACKING BAG:

 items 1-20 + quantity = normal stuff
 item 21 = end of list